duh-rpc/duh-go/README.md

 * `/v1/dogs.pet`
 * `/v1/dogs.feed`

-If Methods do not act upon a collection, then you should indicate the problem domain the method is acting on
+If Methods do not act upon a collection, then you should indicate the subject the method is acting on
 * `/v1/messages.send`
 * `/v1/trash.clear`
 * `/v1/kiss.give`

 Naming it `/v1/kiss.give` instead of just `/v1/kiss` is an important future proofing action.
-In the case you want to add other methods to `/v1/kiss` you have a consistent API.
+In case you want to add other methods to `/v1/kiss`, you have a consistent API.
 For instance if you only had `/v1/kiss` then when you wanted to add the ability to `blow` a kiss, your api would look like

 * `/v1/kiss` - Create a Kiss